-The College of Education Accommodations Policy Statement: Students who need accommodations are asked to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
-If you have a conflict with my office hours, an alternative time can be arranged.
-To set up this meeting, please contact me by email.
-Bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
-If you do not have an Accommodation Memo but need accommodations, make an appointment with the Program for Students with Disabilities at 1244 Haley Center, 844-2096 (V/TT).
+The College of Education Accommodations Policy Statement: Students who need special accommodations in class, as provided for by the American Disabilities Act, should arrange a confidential meeting with the instructor during office hours the first week of classes - or as soon as possible if accommodations are needed immediately.
+You must bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
+If you do not have these forms but need accommodations, make an appointment with the Program for Students with Disabilities, 1244 Haley Center, 844-2096.